Quantum-selected configuration interaction with time-evolved state: Numerical results

-Finally, we investigate the system-size scaling of TE-QSCI focusing on its quantum and classical resources.
+Finally, we investigate the system-size scaling of TE-QSCI focusing on its classical and quantum resources.
 This is important to tell whether our proposed method can tackle system sizes that cannot be exactly solved using classical methods.
 Specifically, we consider hydrogen chain molecules systematically increasing the number of hydrogen atoms or qubits.
-We construct the Hamiltonians [Eq.~\eqref{eq:Hamiltonian}] for \ce{H}$_n$ molecules where $n$ hydrogen atoms are aligned in a straight line with the atomic distance being 1 \AA by using the Hartree-Fock orbital with the STO-3G basis set.
-The number of qubits for the Hamiltonian for the \ce{Hn} molecule is $2n$.
+We construct the Hamiltonians [Eq.~\eqref{eq:Hamiltonian}] for \ce{H}$_n$ molecules where $n$ hydrogen atoms are aligned in a straight line with the atomic distance being 1 \AA{} by using the Hartree-Fock orbital with the STO-3G basis set.
+The number of qubits for the Hamiltonian for the \ce{H}$_n$ molecule is $n_q=2n$.
+We consider both HF-TE-QSCI, UCCSD-TE-QSCI (single Trotter-step implementation of UCCSD ansatz) and UCCSD-QSCI (exact implementation of UCCSD ansatz).
+The time-evolution operator is implemented exactly.

+As the classical resource requirements for TE-QSCI, we investigate how the dimension of the subspace $R$ required to obtain accurate results scales with system size.
+Similarly to Sec.~\ref{subsec:performance of single TE QSCI}, we use the value of $R_{GS}$, which is defined such that GS-QSCI yields the sufficiently accurate ground-state energy whose error to the exact one is smaller than $10^{-3}$ Hartree, as the reference to discuss $R$ for the various input states.
+Note that the original proposal of QSCI~\cite{kanno2023quantum} studied $R_{GS}$ for hydrogen chains in detail.
+We once again stress that GS-QSCI is not an actual protocol that can be implemented on a quantum device and we use it as a benchmark for the comparison.
+This is because GS-QSCI leads to a compact set of truncated bases (configurations) although they are not guaranteed to be optimal.
+If a given input state performs significantly worse than GS-QSCI, it can be considered not useful.